 What we know is that messages are shown at least in the timelines of users that have subscribed to follow a supranational account.
 Yet, historical follower count data are also not available through the Twitter APIs – only the numbers for the access day can be retrieved.
-Thus, we came up with a hack exploiting the Internet Archive, a non-profit organisation working for free access to online information.
+Thus, we came up with an alternative solution exploiting the Internet Archive, a non-profit organisation working for free access to online information.
 Their archive.org engine crawls the world wide web and takes static, timestamped snapshots of individual sites.
 We set up automated scripts (available at https://github.com/ChRauh/PastTwitter) that extract all available snapshots for each Twitter account in our samples to then scrape the follower counts from the raw html of the snapshots.

 One caveat applies: the availability of archive.org snapshots is rather unequally distributed.
 Within our sample of 115 supranational EU accounts, we can, for example, extract 842 snapshots of the @EU_Commission profile, 548 for @EUClimateAction, or 380 for @vonderleyen.
 But there are five accounts with only one snapshot and seven that have never been crawled by archive.org.
 We linearly interpolate the daily number of followers between each measurement point, taking only the account creation date and the scraping date for accounts without snapshots.
-This is not very precise, but the best possible information on historical follower counts that we can think of.
+This is not very precise, but a viable information on historical follower counts.
 Figure 4 shows how many users followed supranational Twitter profiles over time.

 The period of growing supranational tweet volume between 2010 and 2015 seen above was apparently followed by a period in which an increasing number of Twitter users also decided to subscribe to these accounts.
 But the figure also highlights that the distribution of followers across supranational accounts is extremely right skewed which has intensified over time.
-The by far most prominent supranational account is @EU_Commission with 1,491,799 followers as of May 3, 2021, followed by the institutional accounts of the European Council President (1,194,690 followers) and the European Central Bank (627,277).
+The most prominent supranational account by far is @EU_Commission with 1,491,799 followers as of May 3, 2021, followed by the institutional accounts of the European Council President (1,194,690 followers) and the European Central Bank (627,277).
 Among the most prominent personal accounts are Commission president Von der Leyen (587,814 followers), Competition Commissioner Vestager (295,615), and the High Representative for Foreign Affairs and Security Policy, Josep Borell (201,857).
 Personal accounts have on average 13,000 followers less than institutional accounts, but this difference is not statistically significant, indicating sizeable within-group variation.
 At the lower end of the distribution, we find several of Commission Directors-General as well as the Euratom Supply Agency with only 77 followers.

 Figure 4: Followers of supranational Twitter accounts

 But do these users actually engage with the supranational messages?
 Like in preceding section XXX we focus on likes, retweets, quotes and replies – this time in response to the original, self-authored tweets that supranational actors have published.
-Since the number of users that may have seen the tweet in the first place arguably affects the number of possible engagements, we express the counts as the share of followers an the point in time an account has issued the message.
+Since the number of users that may have seen the tweet in the first place arguably affects the number of possible engagements, we express the engagement metrics as the share of followers at the point in time an account has issued the message.
 Given the imprecision in follower counts, we reduce our sample to accounts that have at least two archive.org snapshots, taking only tweets at or after the first of those snapshots into account.
 Figure 5 plots these engagement ratios against our equally treated benchmark samples.

 Figure 5: User engagement indicators